 Plastic garbage cans are great for a variety of reasons.
 First, you’ll need a garbage can at some point to neatly store your trash.

-But they’re also great for putting in the ground and using as a root cellar.
+However, they’re also great for putting in the ground and using them as a root cellar.
 You can also use them to store items you don’t have room for in the house.

 19. Duct Tape